-Roku smiled and his body began to fade.
-Well, it wasn't quite fading.
+Roku smiled genially, and then his body began to fade.
+Well, it didn't quite fade.
 It was almost like he was a pillar of sand disintegrating in a strong breeze.
 Katara's mouth worked soundlessly as she watched parts of the Avatar being carried off on the wind.

 Wasn't he supposed to be their guide?
 And how far down this path were they supposed to travel?
 She turned to look at Zuko.
 He was staring off in the distance, observing the stream that ran parallel to the stone path.

 Without any more words exchanged, the two began their walk down the road.
 Katara still wasn't sure where this palace was.
 All she could see was a stone path cutting through a field that led towards the ocean.
-And that was when she noticed that the scenery had begun to change.
-It was not as vibrant as it once was.
-It was as though it had been misted over in a soft light.
-Everything around them was slightly muted, the flowers now dull and colourless.
+And that was when she noticed that the scenery had changed.
+It wasn't as vibrant as it once was.
+It was as though a soft light had been thrown on the scene.
+Everything was muted; the flowers were dull and colourless.

 "Aww."
-She found herself pouting.
+Katara found herself pouting.
 "Where did all the pretty go?"

 Zuko didn't answer.
-His eyes were on the path, occasionally shifting to the stream beside them, which had now widened.
-She noted that it was only the stream that had retained some of its colour, a clear bluish-grey.
+His gaze was fixed on the path, occasionally shifting to the stream beside them, which had widened.
+Only the stream had retained some of its colour, a clear bluish-grey.
 White mist rose from its surface, swirling into distinctly humanoid features.
 They were images—images of people and places drawn in the mist.

-The mist suddenly took shape, becoming solid, and Katara saw a little boy with dark hair.
+The mist began to take shape, becoming solid, and Katara saw a little boy with dark hair.
 He was barely two, maybe three years old, and he was holding onto a pink, crying baby.
-Their eyes were both golden-amber, and the little boy was smiling down at the baby with obvious affection.
+Their eyes were both golden amber, and the little boy was smiling down at the baby with obvious affection.

-The little boy smiled down at the pink baby who was no longer crying.
-The little baby girl was holding onto his finger with her fist, gazing at it with utter fascination as she blew bubbles on tongue.
+The boy smiled down at the pink baby who was no longer crying.
+In fact, she was holding onto his finger with her tiny fist, gazing at it with utter fascination as she blew bubbles on her tongue.

 "Ahzuwa," the little boy whispered.
 "I'm your big brother."

-The solid images then turned back into mist, settling back into the waters as though nothing had happened.
-Katara involuntarily shuddered, as though cold, and turned to Zuko.
+The solid images turned back into mist, settling into the waters as though nothing had happened, and Katara involuntarily shuddered.

 THEY WALKED A little farther, gaining a few yards (she really couldn't tell, as it didn't feel like they're getting anywhere at all), when another series of images formed from the mist.

 Young Zuko was sitting with a woman by a small pond.
 She looked to be his mother.
-They were smiling and laughing, feeding the little turtle-ducks that swam in circles, trying to catch the bits of bread.
-As his mother held him close, Katara felt a sudden pang of longing in her chest.
+They were laughing and feeding the little turtle-ducks that swam in circles as they tried to catch the bits of bread.
+His mother held him closer then, and Katara felt a sudden pang of longing in her chest.

 "Is that your mother?"
-He nodded, unable to tear his eyes away from the image.
+He nodded, unable to tear his gaze away from the image.
 "She's beautiful."

 The girl was attempting a cartwheel but had fallen.
 Behind her was another little girl in pink with a long braided ponytail.
 She ran forward and performed the move with ease, topping it off with several somersaults.
 Azula pushed the girl over and laughed coldly.